ecsark/SYC/README.md

 SYC TEAM

-Rhapsody is a automated music accompaniment generating program.
+Rhapsody is an automated music accompaniment generating program.